Kenmotsu Contact Geometry Through the Lens of $\ast-\boldsymbol{\kappa}$-Ricci-Bourguignon Almost Solitons: Introduction

 A function to the Ricci flow (\cite{HRS1}, \cite{TP}) that develops only through a set of scaling and a one-parameter group of diffeomorphisms is known as a Ricci soliton \cite{HRS}.
 Its specifying equation is \cite{BRS}:\\

-In this condition, $\mathscr{L}_\mathcal{V} h$ represent to the Lie derivative operator(LDO) respecting the flow generating vector field $\mathcal{V}$, while $\mathbb{T}$ implies the tensor of Ricci curvature, $h$ acts as the Riemannian metric, where $\mu$ stands for scalar constant.
+In this condition, $\mathscr{L}_\mathcal{V} h$ represent to the Lie derivative of the metric $h$ respecting the flow induced by the vector field $\mathcal{V}$, while $\mathbb{T}$ implies the tensor of Ricci curvature, $h$ acts as the Riemannian metric, where $\mu$ stands for scalar constant.

 The Ricci soliton is grouped into contracting, steady, or growing based on if the related scalar is negative, zero, or positive, correspondingly.\\